 The linked open data framework provides the means to answer key questions not only within a particular large-scale e-infrastructure project, but also across such projects.
 Thus, Internet-scale discoverability, integration, and machine-inferencing provided by linked data support beautifully the identified need for global scale, integrated, and fine-grained information on the state of the planetary biosphere, and especially on biodiversity and changes therein.

 For the sake of clarity, Figure 3C does not show every relationship that could or should be annotated in this workflow.
 Moreover, this use case, although usefully comprehensive in showing many possible inputs and outputs and chains of provenance that need tracking, only scratches the surface of the use cases that can be modeled using carefully constructed ontologies in biodiversity and ecology domains.
 Many use cases relevant to biodiversity studies will not directly involve the collection of specimens at all.
 Implicit in the gene-based view of biodiversity is that the genes accumulated from a metagenomics analysis belong to specimens that are present but effectively destructively sampled during analyses.
 The gene(s) sampled might only provide the roughest guide to accurately represent the actual specimen and its link into taxonomy.
-The challenge with the gene-based world is not so much individual analyses, where we can appeal to phylogenetic trees or operational taxonomic units, but rather concerns the problem of how sequence information can be re-used, especially given the large number of sequences that have no reference to taxonomic names at all.
-How to easily combine trees or operational units across analyses?
-How to reconcile those with names and specimens?
+Individual analyses, in which phylogenetic trees or operational taxonomic taxonomic units can be used, are not as much a challenge in the gene-based world as how to re-use sequence information, especially given the large number of sequences that have no reference to taxonomic names at all.
+How can trees or operational units be easily combined across analyses?
+How can the trees and operational units be reconciled with names and specimens?
 Solving the problem of how to reconcile genes, specimens, and samples remains a core task that will become a key part of how BCO evolves in the future.

 Annotation of sequence submissions has been developed as a Genomic Standard Consortium (GSC) standard using the MIxS family of checklists, providing an avenue for contextualizing sequences at the time of submission to repositories.
 The MIxS family consists of checklists for genome/metagenome sequences (MIGS/MIMS) and marker sequences (MIMARKS) with shared descriptors across all three checklists, checklist specific descriptors, and a suite of environmental packages adopted from EnvO [21].
 In Figure 3c, sequence annotation is performed between the sequencing and sequence alignment activities (BLAST), describing events and material leading up to the sequence.
 A challenge, then, is integrating BCO outputs with both the MIxS and DwC standards, providing consistency of terms and conceptual grounding across the biodiversity (DwC) and molecular (MIxS) namespaces.

-In addition to the types of samples described in Figure 3, many biodiversity datasets reference neither specimens nor genes, but instead provide simply a list of taxa observed in an area, or even confirmed non-detections (for example through reference to absences).
+In addition to the types of samples described in Figure 3, many biodiversity datasets reference neither specimens nor genes, but instead simply provide a list of taxa observed in an area, or even of taxa confirmed not to have been detected.
 The BCO will need to grow to encompass such ecological survey and inventorying data, which would allow a way to more effectively integrate different sources of knowledge via shared, linked and well-understood terms (e.g., DwC:taxon identification or BCO:identification process).